SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Examples of hypersensitivity pneumonitis include:

-Bird fancier's lung is caused by exposure to proteins found in the feathers or droppings of many species of birds.
+Bird fancier's lung which is caused by exposure to proteins found in the feathers or droppings of many species of birds.
 This is the most common type of hypersensitivity pneumonitis.

 Symptoms